HWA (group)

-H.W.A. (an initialism of Hoez With Attitude) is an American all-female hip hop trio, composed of Jazz, Diva and Baby Girl; Diva was later on replaced by Go-Di.
+H.W.A. (an initialism of Hoez With Attitude) is an American all-female hip hop trio composed of Jazz, Diva and Baby Girl; Diva was later on replaced by Go-Di.
 They were active between 1989 and 1994, and reformed in April 2012.
+Their name is a reference to another hip hop / gangsta rap group, N.W.A.

 History

-The three members came together in 1989, and soon secured an independent label from Drive-By Records to record their first album Livin in a hoe house.
-The album was not a huge success, only making it to #38 on the Top R&B/Hip-Hop Albums chart, but the group became known for its sexually explicit lyrics and they were soon signed to Eazy-E's Ruthless Records.
-Their second album, Az Much Ass Azz U Want, was even less of a success, briefly reaching #71 on the Top R&B/Hip-Hop Albums chart.
+The three members came together in 1989, founded and funded by Chicago's Keith "KP" Presley, and soon secured an independent label, Drive-By Records, to record their first album Livin' in a Hoe House.
+The album was not a huge success, although it did sell almost 400,000 copies, reaching No. 38 on the Top R&B/Hip-Hop Albums chart, but the group became known for its sexually explicit lyrics and they were soon signed to Eazy-E's Ruthless Records.
+Their second album, Az Much Ass Azz U Want, was even less of a success, reaching No. 71 on the Top R&B/Hip-Hop Albums chart.
 They also made a cameo appearance in Eazy-E's "diss" song to Dr. Dre and Snoop Dogg, "Real Muthaphuckkin G's".

 In 1993, H.W.A. released a single called "All That (Juzt a Little Action", which received a generous amount of airtime due to the involvement of Eazy-E.

 In 1994, H.W.A. released a remix album called I Ain't No Lady.
 Afterwards, H.W.A disbanded.

 In April 2012, according to Jazz, H.W.A. reformed.